 The Purple Heart is awarded to military members who are injured and killed in combat, through an act of terrorism or by friendly fire.

 Recipients of the award are entitled to a parade of military benefits they may not otherwise be able to access, including some healthcare from the Department of Veterans Affairs and the post-9/11 GI Bill, regardless of time in service.
-Starting in 2020 recipients will also be able to shop at military commissaries in the U.S.
+As of 2020 recipients can shop at military commissaries in the U.S.